How are contracts settled on Polymarket compared to Kalshi?

 Common Scenarios

-• Evaluating settlement risk before trading
+• Evaluating settlement risk before taking a position

-• Understanding dispute resolution pathways
+• Understanding dispute mechanisms and their implications

 Exceptions & Edge Cases